sandialabs/NuMAD/docs/user/main.rst

 Mesh Generation
 ---------------

-The function called to generates the FE shell model in ANSYS of a NuMAD blade is
+The function called to generate the FE shell model in ANSYS of a NuMAD blade is

 ``source\rotor_optimization\structOptimization\layupDesign_ANSYSmesh.m``

 ..
 Note::
     It is currently necessary to have created the NuMAD input file from NuMAD 2.0, before attempting to run this function.
 See :ref:`NuMAD2p0` for further details.
+Thus, NuMAD 3.0 currently relies on NuMAD 2.0 to create an ANSYS mesh.
+As time and buget allow, the ``blade.generateFEA()`` will be fixed so that ``layupDesign_ANSYSmesh`` is not needed.

 As an example, the following call would build a mesh for the blade blade object

-``layupDesign_ANSYSmesh(blade,config)``

-The function also issues commands that calls ANSYS to write a textfile called ``NLIST.lis``.
-For each node on the wetted area of the blade, this file stores the node number and its Cartesian coordinates.
-This information is utilized when loads are applied to the FE model in a later step.
+``layupDesign_ANSYSmesh(blade)``

+This will generate an ANSYS models for NuMAD 2.0 input file named ``numad.nmd``.

+If the NuMAD 2.0 input file is named differently then add a second argument as in:

+``layupDesign_ANSYSmesh(blade,numadFile)``

+where ``numadFile`` is a string with the desired filename.

 .. _coordinateSystems: